 The longer withholding period in the Dog Book is designed to minimise the risk of residue remaining on the fruit by allowing more time for the chemical to degrade through normal biological and environmental processes.

 A late application to grapes destined for the export market is likely to be detected during testing where they can measure down to parts per billion – so it is best to adhere to the recommended application timings.

-I recommend that you continuously consult the Dog Book recommendations as they are updated yearly and they contain the latest AVCARE resistance management strategies.
+I recommend that you continuously consult the Dog Book recommendations as they are updated yearly and they contain the latest CROPLIFE resistance management strategies.